JaclynCoate/7333_Quantifying_The_World/Unit4_CaseStudy2/README.md

-# Linear Regression on an Unknown Dataset
+# Superconductivity Critical Temperature Prediction
 ## Introduction
 Critical temperatures of metals can help scientists identify compounds that can be leveraged as superconductors.
 Superconductor metals allow for high flow of electrical current without overheating (maintaining a low temperature).
 The most well known usage of superconductive metal is for medical imaging machinery such as magnetic resonance imaging (MRI) systems.
 Preuss (2010) publishes with Berkeley Labs and discusses the potential of how superconductors could define our world moving forward with such things as: superefficient motors and generators; no transmission loss, long-distance, low-voltage electric grids; ultra-high-speed supercomputers; fast, magnetically levitated trains; inexhaustible fusion energy.
 Some of these solutions were already in the experimental and/or demonstration stages in 2010.
 Being able to identify those materials to be leveraged as superconductors by modeling and predicting the potential critical temperature, could change our future.